We have updated this blog on 12/1/19 to reflect new knowledge and experience in how to soundproof a door.

 Put A Number To The Noise

 First, we must measure, using the control room / busy street access example, the amount of energy that we need to reflect back to the source with our door barrier.
-What is the noise level in our control room going to be and how mush energy from the street are we going to have to reflect back into the live room.
-We must put a number to each room’s noise.
+What is the noise level in our control room going to be and how much energy from the street are we going to have to reflect back into the live room.
+We must put a number for each room’s noise.
 That number tells us how thick of a door, barrier, we are going to need.
-Measurements and the numbers they produce are directly associated to construction costs.
+Measurements and the numbers they produce are directly associated with construction costs.
 We must be accurate and take many measurements over numerous time periods when different pressure levels occur, so we can design the appropriate barrier technology.
 Measure the amount energy in your room is a crucial first part in how to soundproof a door.

 How to soundproof a door has to be a step by step process.
 First, we must define how large of a sound pressure issue we must be dealing with.
-Lets use a control room door as our example.
+Let’s use a control room door as our example.
 Our goal will be for “quiet please”.
-If the control room door is next to a street access we must make sure that that energy from those two sources does not enter into our control room.
+If the control room door is next to street access we must make sure that that energy from those two sources does not enter into our control room.
 Control rooms should have ambient noise levels no higher than 40.
 Thirty is much better.
-This is a large difference if street noise is say 80 – 85 dB.
+This is a large difference if street noise is 70 – 75 dB.
 We need a barrier that can at least stop 40 dB of sound energy.